-G. Retaliation
+H. Retaliation

-- 1. During the investigation and resolution of violations of this Policy that are alleged in good faith, reasonable steps will be taken to protect the Complainant, the Respondent, and other participants in the reporting, investigation, and resolution process from Retaliation - 2.
-Retaliation is a violation of College Policy.
+1. During the investigation and resolution of violations of this Policy that are alleged in good faith, reasonable steps will be taken to protect the Complainant, the Respondent, and other participants in the reporting, investigation, and resolution process from Retaliation.

+2. Retaliation is a violation of this Policy.
 Any individual who engages in Retaliation will be subject to prompt and appropriate disciplinary action.
 Individuals who have a concern about potential or actual Retaliation should contact the Assistant Vice President, Equity & Access, for assistance in addressing the concern.
-If the concern about Retaliation involves the Assistant Vice President, Equity & Access, an individual may contact the Director of Compliance and Audit at Internal Audit@valenciacollege.edu or by telephone at 407-582-3253. anded P
+If the concern about Retaliation involves the Assistant Vice President, Equity & Access, an individual may contact the Director of Compliance and Audit at InternalAudit@valenciacollege.edu or by telephone at 407-582-3253.

-H. Advisors and Attorneys
+I. Advisors and Attorneys